 Asphalt Services You Can Trust

 When you’re ready to resurface your asphalt, Southern Asphalt Engineering is the ideal choice.
 We’re a knowledgeable asphalt company that has over 25 years of experience helping customers with asphalt pavement projects.
 You can always count on us to provide professional service and quality results.
+We’ll help you choose the right asphalt resurfacing methods for your property, resurface your property, and clean up afterward.

 To request a free estimate for your property, call 305-667-8390 or fill out our form.